Inspire kids to explore the solar system with these picture books, chapter books & nonfiction books about space!

 You know, back when Pluto was still a planet :)

-So to encourage this continued interest and wonder with future generations, our newest book list includes some out-of-this-world reads about space!
+So to encourage this continued interest and wonder for future generations, our newest book list includes some out-of-this-world reads about space + a few fun hands-on activities to go with them!

 Space is a topic that can quickly become overwhelming if it's only introduced using non-fiction books so we're including both fictional reads along with some excellent non-fiction reference items.
-We've also included affliliate links for each of our recommendations so you can explore more about titles you might enjoy.
+We've also included affliliate links for learning items related to space & each of our book recommendations so you can explore more about titles you might enjoy.

 Who doesn't love George?